-In a moving capacity, “extraordinary value” refers to any items that have a value of more than $100.
-For insurance purposes, you must list these items on the appropriate inventory form, which we’ll provide.
-Articles that may fall under the “extraordinary value” category include:
+If you’re hiring a moving company, “items of extraordinary value” are any items that have a value of more than $100.
+For insurance purposes, you must list these items on the appropriate inventory form, which your movers should provide.
+Examples of these types of items include:

 ● Collector’s items